 Write the name of Gulzar's father and mother.

-e did Gulzar work in the early days of his struggle in Bombay
+Where e did Gulzar work in the early days of his struggle in Bomba

-Whick h poet inspired Gulzar most and why?
+n poet inspired Gulzar most and why?

 What is the name of Gulzar's daughter?

-Who i is Gulzar's wife?
+is Gulzar's wife?
 What is she famous for?

-do Gulzar's partition stories reflect?
+What do Gulzar's partition stories reflect?

----- Fill in the blanks:
+the blanks:

 1. Gulzar was born onin a Kalra Sikh family.

 - 2. The Gardener is written by.....

 - 3. Raavi Paar deals withstories.

-- 4. Gulzar has won.....
+- 4. Gulzar has won......
 Awards.

-- 5. Gulzar is famous for poetry.
+- 5. Gulzar is famous for..... poetry.